Optica Policies on Conference Papers

 - Download Style Guide (Microsoft Word)

 - LaTeX Style Guide and Template (Overleaf).
-NOTE: The OSA LaTeX template can be retrieved from Overleaf for use in your personal TeX system or directly in Overleaf.
+NOTE: The Optica LaTeX template can be retrieved from Overleaf for use in your personal TeX system or directly in Overleaf.
 Authoring in Overleaf is free, with add-on features such as online collaboration available for a fee.

-OSA's Policy for Corrections and Retractions of Conference Papers
+Corrections and Retractions of Conference Papers

 An Erratum is a statement by the authors of the original paper, published in the same conference proceedings, which briefly describes any correction(s) resulting from errors or omissions, noting any effects on the conclusions of the paper.